-Homework is a part of the school curriculum and is the student's responsibility.
-Assignment notebooks provide students with a tool to enable them to organize their work.
+Meaningful homework is considered important practice and is a part of the school curriculum.
+Completion of homework is the student's responsibility.
+Assignment notebooks and/or electronic devices are provided as a tool students may use to enable them to organize their work.